 Measurement & Condition Guides

-All measurements are taken with the garment laid flat (see drawings below).
+All measurements of vintage and non vintage clothing are taken with the garment laid flat.
 All measurements are as exact as possible.
 Sometimes we may put in sleeve and or neck measurements as these can be very small on vintage garments.
 Please ensure that you check all dimensions carefully with your own body measurements before placing your order.
 To do this you could compare the measurements against something of your own that fits well or measure yourself (see guide below).

 Bust Measurement: Around chest area.